Gil Noble: Broadcast journalism career

 In 1973, Noble reported (for local TV station WABC channel 7) on the first mobile cellular phone invented by Marty Cooper from the NY Hilton in New York.
 In 1981, he wrote an autobiography, Black is the Color of My TV Tube.
 He was a member of the board of directors of the Jazz Foundation of America, hosting the 2001, 2002, 2003, 2004 and 2007 "A Great Night in Harlem" Concert/Benefit for The Jazz Foundation to support The Musicians Emergency Fund.
-Noble won seven Emmy Awards and 650 community awards, and was granted five honorary doctorates.
+He won seven Emmy Awards and 650 community awards, and was granted five honorary doctorates.

 Personal life

-Noble was born in Harlem to Jamaican immigrants Gilbert, the owner of an auto repair shop, and Iris Noble, a school teacher.
+Noble was born in Harlem to Jamaican immigrant parents, Gilbert, the owner of an auto repair shop, and Iris Noble, a school teacher.
 During the Korean War, he was drafted into the United States Army.

 In July 2011, Noble suffered a stroke.
 In late September, his family announced that he would not be returning to host Like It Is.
 The program ended its 43-year run the following month.
 His television station, WABC-TV, announced his death on April 5, 2012.
 He was 80 years old.